Listen to this article:

 - rendering the Press Council of India ineffective by failing to appoint a chairperson six months after the incumbent retired, the administrative equivalent of Indira Gandhi’s 1976 decision to formally abolish the PCI,

-- the industrial-scale production of fake news, trolling and harassment of journalists – especially women – under ruling party patronage, as chronicled by The Wire’s investigation into the TekFog app,
+- the industrial-scale production of fake news, trolling and harassment of journalists – especially women – by individuals and groups linked to the ruling establishment,

 - the introduction of new laws to censor – by executive fiat – digital news content via the Information Technology Rules, 2021.